-CT232 Residential Utilities
+CT232 Residential Utilities 3 CR

 This course encompasses topics related to electrical, plumbing, and heating.
 During the electrical portion of the course students will learn about circuitry, electrical design, electrical codes, and basic electrical theory.
 In the heating and cooling segment, the focus will be targeted on heat load calculations, cooling systems, heating methods, and various heating systems.
 In the plumbing section, students will study the mechanics of plumbing systems.
 This will include methods of attachment, pumps, feed lines, vent systems, appliances, waste lines, and waste systems.
-Course offered On Campus.

 Prerequisite: CT212 or Instructor's permission.
+Course offered on campus.

-CT233 Principle of Workforce Leadership
+CT233 Principle of Workforce Leadership 5 CR

 Designed to promote productive relations in the workforce, students in their second year will be modeling a foreman position.
 As crew leaders, they will work with first year students in order to learn the different communication skills required on the job site.
 Students investigate various code regulations, and develop a sturdy log to properly document the student house projects.
 At the end of this course, students will create a personal resume and participate in an exit interview.
-Course offered On Campus.
 Prerequisites: CT261 or CT271.
+Course offered on campus.

-CT234 Legal Aspects of Construction
+CT234 Legal Aspects of Construction 1 CR

 This course is an introduction to legal implications in the building and construction industry.
 This course reviews the Michigan Construction Lien Act with an in detail look into the laws and rules relating to Residential Builders and Maintenance and Alteration Contractors.
-Course offered On Campus.
-Prerequisites: CT233.
+Prerequisites: CT233 or instructor's permission.
+Course offered on campus.

-CT261 Cooperative Education (Field Experience)
+CT261 Cooperative Education (Field Experience) 3 CR

 This advanced practicum is designed for the hands-on application of classroom lessons in construction applications of various sizes and complexity.
 Effort will be made to have the student spend time with a contractor on site to learn more about the trade and form a base for future employment.
 The duration of this course is three weeks, five days per week at eight hours per day.
-Course offered On Campus.
 Prerequisite: CT114.
+Course offered on campus.

-CT271 Cooperative Education (Field Experience)
+CT271 Cooperative Education (Field Experience) 5 CR

 This advance practicum is designed for the hands-on application of classroom lessons in construction applications of various sizes and complexity.
 Effort will be made for each student to spend time with a contractor on site to learn more about the trade and form a base for future employment.
 The duration of this course is five weeks, five days per week at eight hours per day.
-Course offered On Campus.
 Prerequisite: CT114.
+Course offered on campus.